SamSwope/rpi_hc12/README.md

 and a baud rate of 9600bps.
 The program has been tested on a RaspberryPi 3B+.

+Instructions:
+Ensure that SQLite3 is installed.
+To do this run *sudo apt-get install sqlite3*

 Notes:
 If there are any problems with the code, email me at samuel.swope@maine.edu.